FIRST, THANK YOU!

 Sure, what we experience is real to us and we feel that we are faced with real problems, but getting outside of our overthinking minds for a few moments to see our lives from the perspective of the cosmos really allows us to see that life isn't meant to be filled with stress and anxiety, but rather it should be cherished.
 Life is beautiful, and it's absolutely magnificent to think that we, tiny people in an infinite universe, get to experience love, play, adventure, exploration, breath, learning, growing, feeling and living!
 This is a gift, so don't waste it!

-Amor Fati is a latin phrase used by the Stoics which translates roughly to "love your fate".
+Amor Fati is a latin phrase which translates roughly to "love your fate".
 This is essentially the practice of trying to align yourself with what happens to you instead of constantly kicking against it.
 It's a similar idea to the one taught in modern personal development today which says that we should live our lives as if life is happening for us, not to us.
 This simple reframing of our view can help us to see opportunities in times of perceived threat and to get from life instead of just getting through life.

 Think about it like this: in life we know that we will have ups and downs.
 There will always be challenges and opportunities, valleys and mountains, winters and springs, but if you know that these times will come then wouldn't you rather accept and love what happens as opposed to always wishing that you were somewhere you're not?
 If you want what happens to you then you'll always get what you want!